Manasbal Lake: Hindu temple

 Wullar-Manasbal Development Authority has reported the unearthing of an ancient Hindu temple on the eastern shore of the Manasbal Lake, built in the traditional architectural style of ancient Kashmir.
 The lower half of the temple, which was buried in the earth, was found during the restoration works undertaken for the lake.
 Dated to 800-900 AD, during Avantivarman or Sankaravarman rule, based on epigraphic writings, the temple, constructed in local grey stone, has a unique pyramid-shaped rooftop with Corinthian or floral motifs.
 It is stated to be a new pilgrimage attraction for pilgrims who visit the cave shrine at Amarnath and the Kheer Bhawani temple at Tulmulla in Ganderbal district.
 Other tourist attractions in the lake area are the Manasbal Temple, the ruins of a terraced Mughal garden and sculptured stones of some Sufi shrines on the banks of the lake.

 Naval training of NCC

 National Cadet Corps (NCC) started its activities in Kashmir in 1965, but the training facility at Manasbal Lake was abandoned in 1989 due to the deterioration of the security situation in Jammu and Kashmir.
 In September 2022, the Indian Navy revived its naval training of the National Cadet Corps at the Manasbal lake.
 100 NCC cadets, including girls from various colleges of Jammu and Kashmir, participate in the camp.
 A suitable camping site along with adequate infrastructure has been provided by the Manasbal Development Authority on the lakefront.
 The cadets are trained in various activities like boat pulling, sailing, signalling, and ship modelling.
 Earlier, due to closure, these activities were carried out in Nagrota and Mansar Lake, Jammu.

-Water skiing

-The weather is pleasant in May and August, when the lake offers water skiing, which is now becoming an increasingly popular activity in many rivers and lakes in India.
-Jammu & Kashmir Tourism Department (JKTD) provides essential water skiing equipment and trained instructors to adventure seekers.
-The lake's surface sheen and its long length and width attract tourists to the water skiing sport.
-However, the noise and turbulence of waterskiing boats will change the environment of this last quiet lake and could risk taking away one of its main attractions: Peace.
-There is still a discussion going on whether or not a more environmentally sensitive form of sustainable tourism would be more appropriate for this special lake, not to turn it into a second Dal Lake.